Ochira railway station

-Ochira railway station (code: OCR) is an 'NSG 6 category' railway station, situated near the city of Kollam in Kollam district of Kerala.
+Ochira railway station (station code: OCR) is an NSG–6 category Indian railway station in the Thiruvananthapuram railway division of the Southern Railway zone.
+It is situated near the city of Kollam in Kollam district of Kerala.
 Ochira railway station is situated at the borders of Kollam district.
-It falls under the Thiruvananthapuram railway division of the Southern Railway zone, Indian Railways.
 The railway station is situated between Karunagappalli and Kayamkulam.
-The nearest important major rail head is Kollam Junction railway station.
+The nearest rail head is Kollam Junction railway station.
 The other major railway stations near Ochira are Kayamkulam Junction railway station and Karunagappalli railway station.